tylerpayne/SIFT/README.md

 # computervision (UNDER DEVELOPMENT)

-A collection of computer vision, data structures, and math utilites all implemented in C and accelerated with [CUDA v8.0].
+A collection of computer vision, data structures, and math utilities all implemented in C and accelerated with [CUDA v8.0].

-Compile CUDA implementations with:
-    ```nvcc -o EXE_NAME -lnppc -lnppi -lcublas -lcusolver FILENAME.cu```

 # Design Notes
 This library is designed with an Object Oriented architecture.
-This greatly simplifies the user-facing code and enables the math and image utilites to be platform-agnostic by allowing for abstract definitions and concrete implementations.
+This greatly simplifies the user-facing code and enables the math and image utilities to be platform-agnostic by allowing for abstract definitions and concrete implementations.

-A minor annoyance of using this design in the C language is the need to pass a `self` argument to functions. (e.g. `imutil->convolve(imutil,image,kernel)`)
+A minor annoyance of using this design in the C language is the need to pass a `self` argument to functions. \n(e.g. `imutil->convolve(imutil,image,kernel)`)

-Furthermore: All functions assume they are operating on 32 bit floating point numbers (`float,Npp32f`) (if using CUDA, all Images are in device memory unless explicitly stated otherwise.)
+Furthermore: All functions assume they are operating on 32 bit floating point numbers (`float, Npp32f`)

 # Core Components: